rb118/PortfolioProject/Nashville_Housing_Cleaning_Project/README.md

 Note in the second column that "N" has become "No."

-We used a CASE statement to say "when the value in SoldAsVacant is "Y", give us "Yes," and when the value is "N," give us "No."
+We used a CASE statement to say "when the value in SoldAsVacant is "Y", give us "Yes," and when the value is "N," give us "No," otherwise, return the value already in SoldAsVacant.

 Now let's update our data.